Africa Prosperity Network to hold international symposium on advancing interoperability in Africa

 Media partnership

-Gayheart Mensah, executive board member of APN, on his part, urged the media to take particular interest in the interoperability agenda of the African continent and use their platforms to support this mission to integrate trade activities in Africa and among Africans.
+An Executive board member of APN, Gayheart Mensah, on his part, urged the media to take particular interest in the interoperability agenda of the African continent and use their platforms to support this mission to integrate trade activities in Africa and among Africans.

 “What Africa Prosperity Network is looking for is prosperity for Africa.
 Prosperity for Africa can only come if we can integrate our economies, align our value chains, and make sure that we trade a lot more among ourselves.
 We have everything on this continent, we can shut this continent and remain self-sufficient,” Mr Mensah said.